 What Are the Obstacles?

 Your family and friends may be your first hurdle.
 They may not understand why anyone would assume the responsibility for raising a child alone.
 Having an open dialogue with loved ones and explaining your decision with them can be helpful, especially if they can provide you with a support system during and after your adoption.

-Tips for Single Parent Adoption
+Getting Help with Your Single Parent Adoption